+Unipolar Resolution

-Unipolar Resolution Each count can also be expressed in terms of the signal level by using the equation shown.
+Each count can also be expressed in terms of the signal level by using the equation shown.
 Unipolar ranges have 12 bits of resolution, which divides the signal span into 4095 counts.
 The following table shows the smallest signal change that will result in a single LSB change in the data value for each signal input range.

-Unipolar resolution
+Unipolar resolution = $\frac{H-L}{4095}$

-H-L 4095

-H = High limit of the input signal
+H = High limit of the input signal L = Low limit of the input signal